 Internationally recognised as a leader in electromaterials research, the Intelligent Polymer Research Institute (IPRI) is situated at the state-of-the art Australian Institute for Innovative Materials (AIIM) facility at the University of Wollongong’s Innovation Campus.
-Established in 1990 by Director Professor Gordon Wallace, IPRI is a key research strength at the University of Wollongong (UOW).
+Established in 1990 by Director Professor Gordon Wallace, IPRI is a key research strength at the UOW.

 IPRI draws together researchers from a range of disciplines, including biologists, clinicians, chemists, physicists and engineers.
-IPRI competencies lie in the design and synthesis of intelligent materials.
-IPRI is renowned for expertise in the group of multifunctional, stimuli-responsive materials – organic conducting polymers and carbons; used in diverse applications of Energy and Health.
+IPRI competencies lie in the design and synthesis of advanced materials.
+IPRI is renowned for expertise in the group of multifunctional, stimuli-responsive materials – including organic conducting polymers and nanostructured carbons; used in applications for Energy and Health.

 IPRI has been the lead node of the Australian Research Council (ARC) Centre of Excellence for Electromaterials Science (ACES) since 2004.
 The Federal Government funded ACES with over $44 million (2004-2020) to translate materials science knowledge into practical, game-changing devices that will have a significant impact in the areas of diagnostics, energy, health and soft robotics.
 IPRI Staff have been key to the successful development and implementation of the two ARC funded Centres of Excellence, with ARC funding for the current Centre finishing mid-2021 and all funded operations to be completed by end 2021.
 This has necessitated the parallel development of additive fabrication tools, in partnership with the Australian National Fabrication Facility (ANFF).